kontainapp/km/docs/kubernetes/quickstart.md

 kube-system   storage-provisioner                 1/1     Running   0          36m
 ```

+Use `kubectl exec` to run `uname -r` on the test pod.
+When running under the Kontain Runtime, the `uname(2)` system
+call appends the string "kontain.<virtualization driver>" to the release name.
-Check that `kontain-test-app` pod runs with Kontain runtime (note to please replace the kontain-test-app-xxxxx with the appropriate pod id).
+(note to please replace the kontain-test-app-xxxxx with the appropriate pod id).

 ```
 $ kubectl exec -it kontain-test-app-647874765d-7ftrp  -- uname -r